 During the 14th century, a Bosnian duke built a “last residence” for his family, catacombs in the fortress.
 In 1943 Josip Broz Tito hid there.
 During 1945, the conference that established the Socialist Federal Republic of Yugoslavia was held in the catacombs.
-In 2003, the Commission for the Protection of National Monuments of Bosnia-Herzegovina registered the catacombs as a national monument.
+The Commission for Protection of National Monuments declared the catacombs a national monument in 2003.

 Pliva Lakes and Watermills

 Pliva Lakes and Watermills are near Jajce.
 They’re a popular picnic spot and great for fishing, kayaking, canoeing, swimming, volleyball, biking, and hiking.
 During the Middle Ages the watermills provided power for grinding seeds and grain to produce flour.
 They were declared National Monuments of Bosnia-Herzegovina in 2009.